caddyserver/website/src/docs/markdown/caddyfile/options.md

 The name to put in the CommonName field of the intermediate certificates.
 Default: `{pki.ca.name} - ECC Intermediate`

 ##### `intermediate_lifetime`
 The [duration](/docs/conventions#durations) for which intermediate certificates are valid.
-This value must be less than the lifetime of the root cert (`3600d`).
+This value must be less than the lifetime of the root cert (`3600d` or 10 years).
 Default: `7d`.
 It is recommended not to change this unless absolutely necessary.

 ##### `root`
 A key pair (certificate and private key) to use as the root for the CA. If not specified, one will be generated and managed automatically.